What Is Progeria?

 Treatments can help ease or delay some of the disease's symptoms.

 Medication and diet changes.
 Your child's doctor may suggest drugs and changes to your child’s diet to lower cholesterol or prevent blood clots.
 A low dose of aspirin every day can help prevent heart attacks and stroke.
 Growth hormone can help build height and weight.
+The FDA has approved lonafarnib (Zokinvy) prevent the buildup of defective progerin which can effect the heart.

 At home.
 Kids with progeria are more likely to get dehydrated, so they need to drink plenty of water, especially when they're sick or it's hot.
 Small meals more often can help them eat enough, too.
 Cushioned shoes or inserts can ease discomfort and encourage your child to play and stay active.